 If parents cannot agree on a name change for their child, the judge will make the final call.
 Among factors the court will consider are how long the child has had a given name, the potential effect of the name change on the child's relationship with each parent, any potential problems the child may experience by having the present or proposed name and the wishes of the child.

 Name change hearings are usually very brief.
 A judge will review the file to ensure necessary consents have been obtained and will usually ask a few questions to confirm the information provided in the petition.
 Once the name change order is signed, you should obtain certified copies from the court clerk's office.Notifications

 Once a name change is final, a notice of the change should be given to schools, employers, banks, creditors, phone companies and insurance agencies.
 Government agencies that should be notified may include Social Security, Department of Motor Vehicles, Bureau of Vital Statistics, Veterans Administration, U.S. Post Office, public assistance agencies and any taxing authorities.
 Generally, a simple written notice will be sufficient.
 However, some financial or government institutions may ask for a copy of the marriage certificate, divorce decree or court order as proof.

 Wills, health care directives, deeds, titles, powers of attorney and similar documentation should also be changed.
 While a name change will not invalidate a will using the former name, making a will using the new name may reduce potential confusion and delay in the future.

 Most state courts provide a packet of instructions along with forms required for name changes.
 These are often available online.
 Individuals seeking to change their own names can usually accomplish the task without legal assistance unless unusual circumstances exist.
 Parents seeking to change the name of a child, particularly when the other parent objects, would be wise to consult with an experienced family law attorney.
-If you have any questions concerning changing your name in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning changing your name in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.